Trinity Health Foundation supports Trinity Health employees.

 2. To assist with facility and equipment upgrades and enhancements.

-Here are quotes from some of the employees who benefited from the PRIDE Fund:
+Here are quotes from two of the employees who benefited from the PRIDE Fund:

 Staff Education and Training

 Trinity Health Foundation supports Trinity Health employees by providing funding for staff members to participate in educational activities, conferences, and training opportunities.
 The training staff members receive enables them to improve themselves personally and professionally.
 In addition to helping staff members learn the latest trends and techniques involved in patient care and safety, the Foundation also awards funding for staff in administrative and supporting roles to continue their professional development.
 While the people in these positions may not provide direct care, their roles are essential for the health system to function on a day to day basis.
 Some of the education and training opportunities that were funded include:

 One of Trinity Health’s Human Resource (HR) professionals received funding to prepare for the Society of Human Resources Management (SHRM) Certification and Course.
 Upon completing this course of study, the staff member brought additional resources and knowledge to the HR department to help ensure that Trinity Health employees are provided the best service possible.

 Funding enabled two staff members from Trinity Homes to attend the Complete Lymphedema Certification Course.
 Lymphedema is an accumulation of protein-rich fluid in the superficial tissues and is a very common and serious condition worldwide.
 It has important pathological and clinical consequences for the patient if left untreated.